Accessibility in Social Media

 “Excited to start a new school year!
 Learn about our services and make new connections at tonight’s event.
 Pizza will be served! 🤝🎉”

-Do not use emojis to replace words
+Do not use emojis to replace words.

 Replacing words with emojis will also disrupt the reading flow of assistive technologies and may cause cognitive overload for some users.
+Overuse of emojis can interrupt the listening experience.

 Bad Example